5 Common Practices of Usui Reiki

 Attunements

-The attunements, also known as placements, are treatments given by a reiki master that can certify a practitioner as Level 1, Level 2, or Master (there are only three levels for a Reiki healer).
-Think of the attunement as a deep healing treatment that clears the body and chakra systems in order for the new practitioner to act as an antenna for reiki energy.
+The attunements, also known as placements in some lineages, are treatments given by a Reiki “master level” practitioner.
+These particular healing treatments are used to certify a practitioner as Level 1, Level 2, or “master level” (there are typically three recognized levels for a Reiki healer in the Usui system).
+Think of the attunement as a deep healing treatment that clears the body and chakra systems for the practitioner to act as an antenna for Reiki energy.

 Hand Positions

-To perform a reiki treatment, there are a series of hand positions that were developed in Japan in the early 1920s.
-These hand positions are taught during a Reiki Level 1 training and involve either placing the hands-on or slightly above the person receiving the treatment.
-Reiki can be performed on oneself or others using the same guiding positions.
+To perform a Reiki treatment, there are a series of hand positions that were developed in Japan in the early 1920s.
+These hand positions are taught during a Reiki Level 1 training and involve either placing the hands on or slightly above the body.
+Reiki can be performed on oneself or others using the same guiding hand positions.

 Reiki Symbols

-In Reiki Level 2, there are typically three visual symbols that are shared with the Reiki practitioner.
-These symbols were passed along from ancient Tibet and Japan and are sacred to the Reiki tradition.
-Because of this, they are not typically shared widely.
+In Usui Reiki Level 2, there are three symbols shared with the Reiki practitioner in training.
+These symbols were passed from ancient Tibet and Japan and are sacred to the Reiki tradition.
 The practitioner can visualize or draw the symbol in their mind to help deepen the meditation and practice.
-With the use of one of the symbols, Reiki can be performed virtually or without being physically present with the practitioner.
+With a focus on one symbol in particular, Reiki can be performed virtually or without being physically present with the practitioner.
+Additional symbols are taught in the “master level” Usui Reiki course and even more symbols exist in different Reiki lineages.

 Jen Padavic